rherbst123/HerbariumScribe/README.md

  The installation process is explained below.

 Run the application Transcriber.py.
-In your Command Line Intterface, type:
+In your Command Line Interface, type:

 `streamlit run transcriber.py`